#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 And what an experience it was.

-i'm giving it 4.7 out of 5. are you yeah okay yeah yeah fair enough um so where is it losing that valuable 0.3 well this is a problem across an awful lot of uh outlets brands
+I'm giving it 4.7 out of 5 are you yeah okay yeah yeah fair enough um so is it losing that valuable 0.3 well this is a problem across an awful lot of uh outlets brands

-and i'm not a fourth wave coffee lover no i i like dark gross coffee that is my roast of choice yeah yeah you're camp coffee I'm camp coffee you're camp John
+I like dark roast coffee that is my roast of choice yeah yeah you're camp coffee i'm camp coffee you're camp john

 there it's over roasted it was burnt and often when you're getting those machine coffees that grind and then and then yeah press yeah

-it's too it's too roasted yes I had more of a problem with the complete lack of phone signal yeah but that's not a problem for the hotel that's a problem for believe it or not the entire county Yes.
+it's too it's too roasted yes i had more of a problem with the complete lack of phone signal

-Cambridge to Norwich, which we drove yesterday to
+yes cambridge to norwich which we drove yesterday to see see dave's uncle

 you two thought you were spending too much time with your wives and kids.
 Yeah.